emicklei/melrose/docs/dsl.md

 ### channel<a name="channel"></a>
-Select a MIDI channel, must be in [1..15].
+Select a MIDI channel, must be in [1..16]; must be a top-level operator.

 	channel(2,sequence('C2 E3') // plays on instrument connected to MIDI channel 2